 We spent the entire day there and had time to visit the Middle Eastern grocery store on our way out of town.
 Once we were home we were all left with a chill.
 This in-between season when it’s not really winter and it’s not quite spring yet sometimes leaves me scrambling for what to make.
 We needed something warm but not something heavy.
-I have been hunting for new ideas for Moroccan recipes and this was one my mother-in-law suggested.
+I have been hunting for new ideas for Moroccan recipes and my mother-in-law suggested this shrimp soup.
 I was skeptical but in the end I loved it too.

 The base for this soup is Saffron Roads’ Classic Culinary Vegetable Broth.
 The ingredients that make up the broth compliment the ingredients and add a little extra flavor.
 This recipe is gluten-free, low fat and very inexpensive.
 When I began cooking this I was immediately overcome by how the ginger comes through in the smell and taste (in a good way!)
 If you can, use fresh grated ginger – it will make a huge difference and is worth the little extra effort.

 - 2 Tbsp good quality butter

 - 1/4 c rice

 - 3/4 c fresh or frozen shrimp (I use cocktail size)

 - pinch of saffron